Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ConfigurationSetting setting = client.setConfigurationSetting("some_key", "some_label", "some_value");
 ConfigurationSetting deletedSetting = client.deleteConfigurationSetting("some_key", "some_label");
 ```
-For conditional request, if you want to include the ETag value of `ConfigurationSetting` in the HTTP request,
+For conditional request, if you want to conditionally delete a configuration setting, set the `ifUnchanged` parameter
-set the `ifUnchanged` parameter to true.
-If you decided to make a conditional request, the method could return a
+to true.
+When `ifUnchanged` parameter to true.
+When `ifUnchanged` is true, the configuration setting is only deleted if
+it is same as the given `setting`.
+This is determined by comparing the ETag of the `setting` to the one in the service
-response with status code 204 if the configuration setting contains same ETag value as in the service but the no same configuration setting found in the service, and the response's value will be null.
+to see if they are the same or not.
+If the ETag are same, it means the configuration setting is same, and its value is deleted.
 ```Java
 Response<ConfigurationSetting> settingResponse = client.deleteConfigurationSettingWithResponse(setting, true, Context.NONE);
 ```